[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Lee was happy to greet old friends and to make new.
 Particularly was he pleased when the Mackays got back to town and re-opened their familiar house in Broughton Street.25 But he found the pace too hard, and in his letters home expressed regret that he had undertaken the long journey.
 "I wish I were back," he said, though he much appreciated the hospitality shown him.26

-Declining an invitation from General Indicates a West Point graduate and gives his Class.Chilton to visit Columbus, Ga.,27 he planned to go down into Florida on April 8, and on the way to visit Cumberland Island, where his father was buried, but Agnes fell sick and that prevented his departure until Tuesday, April 12.
+Declining an invitation from General Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Chilton to visit Columbus, Ga.,27 he planned to go down into Florida on April 8, and on the way to visit Cumberland Island, where his father was buried, but Agnes fell sick and that prevented his departure until Tuesday, April 12.
 He set out town aboard the steamer Nick King, which ran leisurely between Savannah and Palatka on the Saint John's River.28 With him and his daughter went his Savannah host, Andrew Lowe, "thinking Agnes and I were unable to take care of ourselves," as the General confided to Mrs. Lee.
 At Brunswick, where the people turned out to see him,29 the party p452 was joined by William Nightingale, grandson of General Nathanael Greene and successor to the ownership of Dungeness, the estate on which "Light-Horse Harry" Lee had died.
 When the boat tied up at Cumberland Island they went ashore to the burial ground. ". . .
 Agnes decorated my father's grave with beautiful fresh flowers," Lee wrote, and added simply: "I presume it is the last time I shall be able to pay to it my tribute of respect.
 The cemetery is unharmed and the grave is in good order, though the house of Dungeness has been burned and the island devastated."30

 Entering historic Saint John's River, Lee and his daughter about 4 o'clock on the afternoon of Wednesday, April 13, touched at Jacksonville, Fla.
 As soon as the gang-plank was lowered, a committee from the city31 came aboard to greet the General in the upper saloon of the vessel.
 People streamed aboard until the Nick King was almost swamped.
 One by one, duly introduced, they passed and joyfully shook hands with Lee.
 As many more remained disappointed on shore, unable to get on the ship.
 To satisfy them, the General was asked to go on deck.
 When he walked out and stood where he could be seen, a strange thing happened: a complete silence fell on the throng, a silence of admiring reverence, as if the people thought it would be worse than discourtesy to applaud the old chieftain who embodied in their eyes the cause for which they had fought. ". . .
 The very silence of the multitude," reported The Jacksonville Union, spoke a deeper feeling than the loudest huzzas could have expressed."32